4th Annual IARS World Conference On Reconciliation

 The IARS holds annual international conferences in different contexts, mapping and developing current perspectives of the relatively young research approach of "reconciliation studies".
 The conferences offer a space in which case studies as well as theories, models and conceptions are brought into conversation with current fields of discourse (postcolonial studies, ecological justice and sustainability studies, affect and emotion studies, etc.).
 The conference is genuinely inter- and transdisciplinary including approaches from psychology, philosophy, education, sociology, economics, law, political science, history, economics, regional studies, communication studies, art as well as theology.

-The 2023 IARS Annual World Conference on Reconciliation will be held on the African continent for the first time.
-The special consideration of African approaches and theologies of reconciliation (especially from the Great Lakes region), which have so far found too little entry into global discourses, will be ensured both by a strong representation of African scholars and by three separate panels.
+The 2023 IARS Annual World Conference on Reconciliation will be held in Africa for the first time.
+The special consideration of African approaches and theologies of reconciliation (especially from the Great Lakes region), which have so far found too little entry into global discourses, will be ensured by a strong representation of African scholars and by three separate panels.
 The global academic landscape is still subject to epistemic, economic and social power asymmetries that need to be addressed at different levels of the conference.

 Information about traveling to/in Rwanda

-The Conference takes place at Hotel Bethany Kibuye.
+The Conference takes place at Hotel Bethany Kibuye/Karongi.
+You can find more information about Hotel Bethany here.

 For conference participants who arrive in Kigali one or two days before the conference, there is a discounted room contingent at the Iris Guest House in Kigali.
 The rooms cost 50.000 Rwandan Francs per night (instead of 70.000 Rwandan Francs).
 All accommodation costs incurred before the start of the conference must be paid by the participants themselves.
 More information about the Iris Guest House here.
 If you book a room, please mention (via E-Mail) that you are one of the conference guests.